Omirzar1337/Omirzar1337/README.md

 ## What I'm learning

-Right now I'm learning some TS, React and NExt.js!
+Right now I'm learning some TS, React, Next.js and Laravel!

 ## What do I play

-Right now I'm mainly playing STardew Valley, GTAV RP and Trackmania 2020
+Right now I'm mainly playing Stardew Valley, GTAV RP and Trackmania 2020

 ## 🤖 Let's build something cool together!

 I'm always open to collaborating on new projects and exploring new technologies.
-If you have a project in mind or just want to chat, feel free to reach out to me on [Twitter](https://twitter.com/Omirzar1337) or visit my [Linktree](https://linktr.ee/hornystar).
+If you have a project in mind or just want to chat, feel free to reach out to me on [Twitter](https://twitter.com/0m1rz4r) or visit my [Linktree](https://linktr.ee/hornystar).

 ## 🌟 Let's connect!